Nest Thermostat Installation Cost

 No building regulations or planning permission are required for a nest installation, but there are a few guidelines to follow.

-Nest Thermostat E: Nest Thermostat E will come with a stand and a plug, allowing it to be placed anywhere.
+Nest Thermostat E - Nest Thermostat E will come with a stand and a plug, allowing it to be placed anywhere.
 Because the Heat Link E is designed to replace your existing thermostat, your installer will do so whenever possible.
+If you don't already have a thermostat or an integrated receiver, the Heat Link E will be installed next to your boiler.

 Types of Nest Thermostat Systems

-Google offers two smart Nest thermostat models: the 3rd Generation Nest Learning Thermostat and the Nest Thermostat E. While the products appear similar at first glance, there are a few key differences that will help you make a purchase decision.
+While the products appear similar at first glance, there are a few key differences that will help you make a decision.

-3rd Generation Nest Learning Thermostat
+Nest Learning Thermostat

 This Nest thermostat has all the features you'd expect from a smart thermostat, such as learning your family's habits and creating a personalised energy-saving schedule.
-It also allows for remote monitoring and control using your smartphone and integrates with other Nest devices or Amazon Alexa.
+It also allows for remote monitoring and control using your smartphone and integrates with other Nest devices, or Amazon Alexa.

 Pros

-- Learns to create a schedule
+- Learns from your habits to create a schedule suitable for your home

-- Compatible with 95% of HVAC systems
+- Compatible with most UK central heating systems

 - Farsight function